joseseyah/JustEatAssessment2025/README.md

 This is my solution for the Early Careers Mobile Engineering Program iOS Coding Assignment.
 The app fetches and displays restaurant data based on a UK postcode using the Just Eat API.
 All code written was made using Swift.

+I called the application JustPick because the main feature in the application is the Random cuisine machine.
+This feature are for those people (like myself) who somethings struggles deciding what meal to have when ordering online.
+This feature allows them to spin the machine to see what cuisine they want then they can proceed to pick a local restaurant near them.

 ## Images from simulator